abeconnelly/scratch/Documentation/Tile-Library-v1.md

 integer encoding seems like a fine candidate.
 The basic idea is to have a linear number of prefix bits encode the number of bytes until a cutoff at which time it switches over to the prefix bits describing the length of the VLE integer.
+The VLE integer encoding is slightly modified from the one presented in the Dlugosz VLI post.

 The following table gives a sense for how to encode: